-- C. Samples must be analyzed within allowable holding times as specified in 40 CFR Part 136.3.
-Proper chain of custody procedures must be followed and a copy shall be submitted with the report. - D. As required in Part H.4 of order No. R4-2003-0108, the monitoring report shall specify the USEPA analytical method used, the method detection limit, and the minimum Level for each pollutant.
+- C. Samples must be analyzed within allowable holding time as specified in 40 CFR Part 136.3.
+Proper chain of custody procedures must be followed and a copy shall be submitted with the report. - D. As required in part H.5. of Order No. R4-2003-0111, the monitoring report shall specify the USEPA analytical method used, the Method Detection Limit (MDL) and the Minimum Level (ML) for each pollutant.

-COMPLIANCE DETERMINATION (AS APPLICABLE) VI.
+VI.
+COMPLIANCE DETERMINATION (AS APPLICABLE)